Bowel cancer patient recovering after rare double robotic surgery

 After a course of radiotherapy and chemotherapy, in March she underwent a robotic hysterectomy and had part of her colon removed simultaneously, in a first for The Royal Marsden Hospital in London.

-Ms Lockton was able to return home just days after the procedure, which offered a less invasive option to open surgery.
+Ms Lockton, an NHS patient, was able to return home just days after the procedure, which offered a less invasive option to open surgery.

 “I can’t believe how quickly I have been able to come out of hospital and it’s lovely to be home,” she said.